Import Regulations

 CVI for Movement from State of Entry

-Dogs, cats, and ferrets that come into the U.S. through a port of entry in a state other than Minnesota will require a valid CVI to move into Minnesota.
+Dogs, cats, and ferrets that come into the U.S. through a port of entry in a state other than Minnesota, and will be staying longer than 20 days, will require a valid CVI from that state to move into Minnesota.
 This document is required to have all the information listed above as well as the address of the entry port and Minnesota contact information.

 NOTE: It is the responsibility of the importer to ensure all import requirements are met.
 Importers are encouraged to contact: